LucindaInnes/lri-rotation/README.md

 samtools index output/aln.bam output/aln.bai
 genomeCoverageBed -ibam output/aln.bam > output/aln_coverage.txt
 ```
-I wrote another script which will run through a directory of input folders and run the script on each folder.
+I wrote another script (multi_ONT_pipeline.sh) which will run through a directory of input folders and run the script on each folder.
 You input 1) the directory of input folders, 2) the first script and 3) the reference genome.

 ```
 source ~/.bashrc